strukturunion-mmw/zwift-api-documentation/list_rideOns.md

 **Code** : `200 OK`

 **response**
-A json object containig all RideOns
+A json object containing all RideOns

 ```json
 {}